K-G-Witt/project1-team4/README.md

 3. OSMI 2021 Mental Health in Tech Survey Results
 4. OSMI 2022 Mental Health in Tech Survey Results

-### Script execution:
+### Analysis:
-Executing the script in the **rcl_file** will generate all the analyses and exhibits used in this project.
+Executing the script in the **rcl_file** will generate all the analyses used in this project.

 ### Visualisations:
+Executing the script in the **rcl_file** will generate all the visualisations used in this project.
 All visualisation exhibits used in this project are saved to a subfolder titled **Exhibits**.